 How to Pick a Pepper

+Harvesting sweet pepper varieties requires some finesse, as the delicate branches will break if you tug at them.
+Use hand pruners, scissors, or a sharp knife to remove the pepper from the plant.
 When harvesting hot peppers, use gloves or wash your hands immediately after picking the fruit.
 Do not touch your eyes or mouth after harvesting or the capsaicin oil, which is probably on your hands, will undoubtedly burn you.

 Pepper Plants After Harvest